PtrMan/C2VHDL/README.rst

 tool options:

-  ghdl          : compiles using the ghdl compiler

-  modelsim      : compiles using the modelsim compiler
+  iverilog      : compiles using the iverilog compiler

-  run           : runs compiled code, used with ghdl or modelsimoptions
+  run           : runs compiled code, used with iverilog option